atyryshkina/algorithm-performance-analysis/howto2.md

 |BLAST|8.81%|8.76%|
 |RAxML|40.82%|35.30%|

-Previous work done on predicting the runtime of programs mostly focused on predicting the runtimes of short programs such as SQL queries - these are on the order of milliseconds.
-Recently, there has been some work done on predicting the runtimes of longer, more complex programs, such as (that paper about bio tools) and (the np paper).
+Recently, [Hutter](https://doi.org/10.1016/j.artint.2013.10.003) compared multiple methods of predicting the runtime of a number of complex algorithms.
+They compared 11 regressors including ridge regression, neural networks, Gaussian process regression, and random forests.
+They did not include PQR tree in their evaluations.
+They find that the random forest outperforms the other regressors in nearly all assessments and is able to handle high dimensional data without the need of feature selection.

 This is the first time that such a large dataset has been available to attempt to create a runtime prediction model trained on real data.
-We verify that Random Forests are the best model for the regression, and present a practical approach for determining an appropriate walltime, which is with the use of a classyfier.
+We verify that Random Forests are the best model for the regression, and present a practical approach for determining an appropriate walltime, which is with the use of a classifier.

 ## Overview of Data

-### Description of Data Collected

 All of the tools found on usegalaxy.org are tracked.
 The data is collected using the Galactic Radio Telescope (GRT), which records a comprehensive set of job run attributes.